Details

 Before the Boat Tour

-At Tribeca Sailing we understand that no one wishes to go sailing in inclement weather.
-Your charter will be cancelled if the weather is inclement.
-Only the captain of the vessel determines if a charter is to be cancelled due to the weather conditions.
-Examples of inclement weather include thunderstorms, excessive winds and rainstorms.
+At Tribeca Sailing, we understand that no one wishes to sail in dangerous weather.
+The captain of the vessel has sole discretion to cancel a charter due to inclement weather.
+Examples of inclement weather include thunderstorms, lightning, excessive or dangerous winds, and sustained heavy rain.

-Most of our guests have had a wonderful time even if conditions are not perfect.
-Your charter will occur in light rain, cloudy skies, cold / hot temperatures, humidity and small craft warnings.
+Most of our guests have a wonderful time even when conditions are not perfect.
+Your charter will proceed in light rain, cloudy skies, warm or cold temperatures, humidity, and small craft advisories.
+Sailing in imperfect weather is part of the experience.

-We track and monitor weather conditions hourly and we will make every effort to contact you two hours prior to your charter if inclement weather will affect your charter.
-Sometimes, inclement conditions can come on suddenly and result in last-minute cancellations,
+We track and monitor conditions hourly and will make every effort to contact you approximately two hours before your scheduled start time if inclement weather is expected to affect your charter.
+Conditions can change suddenly and may result in last-minute cancellations.

-Please plan on arriving on time for your scheduled sail even if the forecast calls for rain.
-Please note that weather forecasts are incorrect 99% of the time.
-We ask your patience with weather forecasts as they are very inaccurate.
-Charters will not be rescheduled due to weather forecasts of any kind.
+Please plan on arriving on time for your scheduled sail, even if the forecast calls for rain.
+Weather forecasts are frequently inaccurate, and we ask for your patience with them.
+Charters will not be rescheduled based on weather forecasts of any kind.

 Address